hamedkazemi/CurlyDL/README.md

-# curlyDL
+# curlydl

-A robust, feature-rich download manager for Python with support for parallel downloads, speed limiting, and progress tracking.
+WIP: A robust, feature-rich download manager for Python with support for parallel downloads, speed limiting, and progress tracking.

 ## Features